PaddlePaddle/FastDeploy/docs/api/vision_results/mot_result_EN.md

 };
 ```

-- **boxes**: Member variable, which indicates the coordinates of all detected target boxes in a single frame. `boxes.size()` indicates the number of boxes, each box is represented by 4 float values in order of xmin, ymin, xmax, ymax, i.e. the coordinates of the top left and bottom right corner.
+- **boxes**: Member variable which indicates the coordinates of all detected target boxes in a single frame. `boxes.size()` indicates the number of boxes, each box is represented by 4 float values in order of xmin, ymin, xmax, ymax, i.e. the coordinates of the top left and bottom right corner.
-- **ids**: Member variable, which indicates the ids of all targets in a single frame, where the element number is the same as `boxes.size()`.
+- **ids**: Member variable which indicates the ids of all targets in a single frame, where the element number is the same as `boxes.size()`.
-- **scores**: Member variable, which indicates the confidence level of all targets detected in a single frame, the number of elements is the same as `boxes.size()`.
+- **scores**: Member variable which indicates the confidence level of all targets detected in a single frame, where the number of elements is the same as `boxes.size()`.
-- **class_ids**: Member variable, which indicates all target classes detected in a single frame, where the element number is the same as `boxes.size()`.
+- **class_ids**: Member variable which indicates all target classes detected in a single frame, where the element number is the same as `boxes.size()`.
-- **Clear()**: Member function, used to clear the results stored in the structure.
+- **Clear()**: Member function used to clear the results stored in the structure.
-- **Str()**: Member function, used to output the information in the structure as string (for Debug).
+- **Str()**: Member function used to output the information in the structure as string (for Debug).

 ## Python Definition